berarma/cakephp-redsys/README.md

 );
 ```

 This is a basic configuration example.
-The defaults section will be merged with
+The defaults array will be merged with
 any parameters passed in the requests.
 Please, read the Redsýs documentation to
 learn about all the optional parameters that can be used.